 Credit risk arises when a failure by counterparties to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at the balance sheet date.
 The Corporation is subject to credit risk on its cash balance.
-The Corporation's cash is held at major financial institutions, and, as such, is subject to only minor credit risk.
+The Corporation's cash is held at major financial institutions as well as a Trust account with the Corporation's legal counsel, and, as such, is subject to only minor credit risk.